 The parent can allow the child to download free apps without approval during the first approval process.
 However, apps with in-app purchases will still require permission.
 If you are concerned with your child seeing inappropriate content, we don’t recommend allowing the free rein to download free apps, as many free social media apps contain adult content.

 Setting app limits

-To restrict your child’s usage of certain apps, open Family Link and select App limits.
+To restrict your child’s usage of certain apps, open Family Link and select App Limits.
 You can see how much time your child spends on each app there.

-Simply select an app from the list to set a time limit, block, or always allow.
+Select an app from the list to set a time limit, block, or always allow.
 You can also select app details to see its content rating and other factors, such as whether it has ads, in-app purchases, or if users interact to help inform your decision.

 How to restrict content on Android phones